-As far as is possible scouting should be youth lead and that means the young people having as much input as possible into the programme and in the scout troop this is done via the Patrol Leaders Council.
+As far as is possible scouting should be youth-led and that means the young people having as much input as possible into the programme.
+In the scout troop this is done via the Patrol Leaders Council.